 The first step in managing groundwater effectively is to understand where and how this resource exists in Alberta.
 The Provincial Groundwater Inventory Program was launched in 2008 to better understand groundwater systems in Alberta.

-Every time a water well is drilled in Alberta, a record is submitted to AEP and held in the Alberta Water Well Information Database (AWWID).
-The valuable information in these records has provided the foundation for countless scientific studies over the past few decades and will continue to do so into the future.
+Every time a water well is drilled in Alberta, a record is submitted to Alberta Environment and Parks and held in the Alberta Water Well Information Database (AWWID).
+The information in these records has provided the foundation for countless scientific studies over the past few decades and will continue to do so into the future.

 Data is used to identify potential pressures on Alberta's aquifers.
-The graph below shows the number of reported water wells per decade since 1901.
+The Reported Water Wells in Alberta (PDF, 209 KB) graph shows the number of reported water wells per decade since 1901.
 Implementation of water well drilling regulations in the mid-1970s made submission of drilling reports mandatory.
-This is reflected in the graph.
+This is also reflected in the graph.

 The decline in the number of reports received since the 1990s could be attributed to a number of factors, including an increase in the portion of rural residents accessing other water sources (cisterns, municipal supplies), declining economies and improved water well rehabilitation techniques, resulting in longer lifespan of wells.

-Water well density maps have been created using this data to identify where potential impacts to groundwater quality and quantity are expected to be greatest.
-The maps below, for 1950, 1980 and 2016, show the number of water wells drilled per township and illustrate the distribution of wells across the province.
+Water well density maps (PDF, 1.4 MB) were created using water well data to identify where potential impacts to groundwater quality and quantity are expected to be greatest.
+The maps for 1950, 1980 and 2016, show the number of water wells drilled per township and illustrate the distribution of wells across the province.

 The highest density of wells is concentrated within and around the Edmonton-Calgary corridor and the Grande Prairie area, where most of the province's population and associated development occurs.
 Knowing the density and distribution of water wells is a key first step in identifying potential pressures on Alberta's aquifers.